microsoft/yardl/docs/cpp/evolution.md

 # Schema Evolution

-Data models often change over time, thus, yardl provides support for evolving your schema in a cross-version compatible manner.
+Yardl provides support for evolving data models while maintaining compatibility across versions.

 When deploying protocol readers and writers generated from the current version of your schema, you may need the ability to read and write older versions of your data.
 Conversely, you may want to update older versions of your software to read and write the current version.